Research Administration Policies

 Policy Steward:Senior Vice President for Research and the Corporate Controller>

 To identify the criteria for serving as a Principal Investigator (PI) or Co-Principal Investigator (Co-PI) on a sponsored project.
 Although the University is legally responsible to the sponsor as the actual recipient of a grant or contract, the PI is held accountable for the proper fiscal management and conduct of the project.

-Only individuals holding full-time faculty rank above that of Senior Research Assistant may normally accept the role of a Principal Investigator.
+Only individuals holding full-time faculty rank above that of Assistant Professor may normally accept the role of a Principal Investigator.
 In all cases, eligibility to serve as PI also will be subject to any applicable sponsor-imposed rules or guidelines.
-All individuals, regardless of rank, must sign an appropriate Intellectual Property Agreement prior to serving as PI or co-PI on a sponsored project.
+All individuals, regardless of rank, must sign an appropriate Intellectual Property Agreement prior to serving as PI or Co-PI on a sponsored project.

 |Rank||Can Serve as PI||Co-PI|

 |Associate Research Professor||Yes||Yes|

 |Professor of Practice||